Concerns and controversies at the 2022 Winter Olympics

-The 2022 Winter Olympics took place between the 10 and 26 February 2023 and were hosted by in China in the capital city of Beijing.
+The 2022 Winter Olympics took place between the 4 and 20 February 2022 and were hosted by in China in the capital city of Beijing.
 The country selected was the subject of various concerns and controversies about their cost, environmental impact, censorship, espionage, COVID-19, sportswashing, and human rights issues.

-There have been diplomatic boycotts of the Olympics largely due to the human rights situation in China, and the Uyghur genocide in particular.
+There have been diplomatic boycotts of the Olympics largely due to the human rights situation in China, and the persecution of Uyghurs in China in particular.
 Additional reasons for diplomatic boycotts include China's alleged politicization of the games.

 Criticism of host selection

 American sportscaster Bob Costas criticized the International Olympic Committee's (IOC) decision to award the games to China saying "The IOC deserves all of the disdain and disgust that comes their way for going back to China yet again" referencing China's human rights record.

 After winning two gold medals and returning to his home country of Sweden skater Nils van der Poel criticized the IOC's selection of China as the host saying "I think it is extremely irresponsible to give it to a country that violates human rights as blatantly as the Chinese regime is doing."
 He had declined to criticize China before leaving for the games saying "I don't think it would be particularly wise for me to criticize the system I'm about to transition to, if I want to live a long and productive life."